statamic/docs/content/collections/docs/forms.md

 ---
 title: Forms
 template: page
-updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
-updated_at: 1568644914
 id: fdb45b84-3568-437d-84f7-e3c93b6da3e6
 blueprint: page
 stage: 1
 ---
 ## Overview

-Forms are a natural part of the internet experience and a core component of most websites in some shape or form.
-From "Contact Us" to "Vote for Your Favorite Porg", Statamic can help manage your forms and make your life a little easier.
+Forms are a natural part of the internet experience and a core component of most websites.
+From a basic "Contact Us" to "Vote for Your Favorite Porg" survey, Statamic can help manage your forms and make your life a little easier.

-Statamic forms serve to collect, report, and reuse user submitted data.
-The end-to-end solution includes Tags, settings, and a dedicated area of the Control Panel.
-And yes, "Forms" is a pretty boring title.
-But at least it's fairly clear as to what it does.
+Statamic forms collect submissions, provide reports and metrics on them on aggrigate, and display user submitted data on the [frontend](/frontend).
+The end-to-end solution includes tags, settings, and a dedicated area of the Control Panel.

 ## Your First Form